Linguistic typology: History

 Speculations of the existence of a (logical) general or universal grammar underlying all languages were published in the Middle Ages, especially by the Modistae school.
-At the time, Latin was the model language of linguistics, although transcribing Irish and Icelandic into the Latin alphabet was found problematic.
-The cross-linguistic dimension of linguistics was established in the Renaissance period.
-For example, Grammaticae quadrilinguis partitiones (1544) by Johannes Drosaeus compared French and the three 'holy languages', Hebrew, Greek, and Latin.
-The approach was expanded by the Port-Royal Grammar (1660) of Antoine Arnauld and Claude Lancelot, who added Spanish, Italian, German and Arabic.
+At the time, Latin was the model language of linguistics although transcribing Irish and Icelandic into the Latin alphabet was found to be problematic.
+The cross-linguistic dimension of linguistics was established during the Renaissance.
+For example, Grammaticae quadrilinguis partitiones (1544) by Johannes Drosaeus compared French and the three "holy languages:" Hebrew, Greek, and Latin.
+The approach was expanded by the Port-Royal Grammar (1660) of Antoine Arnauld and Claude Lancelot, who added Spanish, Italian, German, and Arabic.
 Nicolas Beauzée's 1767 book includes examples of English, Swedish, Lappish, Irish, Welsh, Basque, Quechua, and Chinese.

-The conquest and conversion of the world by Europeans gave rise to 'missionary linguistics' producing first-hand word lists and grammatical descriptions of exotic languages.
-Such work is accounted for in the 'Catalogue of the Languages of the Populations We Know', 1800, by the Spanish Jesuit Lorenzo Hervás.
-Johann Christoph Adelung collected the first large language sample with the Lord's prayer in almost five hundred languages (posthumous 1817).
+The conquest and the conversion of the world by Europe gave rise to "missionary linguistics," which produced first-hand word lists and grammatical descriptions of exotic languages.
+That work is accounted for in the "Catalogue of the Languages of the Populations We Know" (1800) by the Spanish Jesuit Lorenzo Hervás.
+Johann Christoph Adelung collected the first large language sample with the Lord's Prayer in almost 500 languages (posthumous, 1817).

-More developed nineteenth-century comparative works include Franz Bopp's 'Conjugation System' (1816) and Wilhelm von Humboldt's 'On the Difference in Human Linguistic Structure and Its Influence on the Intellectual Development of Mankind' (posthumous 1836).
-In 1818, August Wilhelm Schlegel made a classification of the world's languages into three types: (i) languages lacking grammatical structure, e.g. Chinese; (ii) agglutinative languages, e.g. Turkish; and (iii) inflectional languages, which can be synthetic like Latin and Ancient Greek, or analytic like French.
-This idea was later developed by others including August Schleicher, Heymann Steinthal, Franz Misteli, Franz Nicolaus Finck, and Max Müller.
+More developed 19th-century comparative works include Franz Bopp's 'Conjugation System' (1816) and Wilhelm von Humboldt's "On the Difference in Human Linguistic Structure and Its Influence on the Intellectual Development of Mankind" (posthumous, 1836).
+In 1818, August Wilhelm Schlegel made a classification of the world's languages that had three types: (i) languages lacking grammatical structure like Chinese; (ii) agglutinative languages like Turkish; and (iii) inflectional languages, which can be synthetic like Latin and Ancient Greek, or analytic like French.
+The idea was later developed by others including August Schleicher, Heymann Steinthal, Franz Misteli, Franz Nicolaus Finck, and Max Müller.

-The word 'typology' was proposed by Georg von der Gabelentz in his Sprachwissenschaft (1891).
-Louis Hjelmslev proposed typology as a large-scale empirical-analytical endeavour of comparing grammatical features to uncover the essence of language.
+The word "typology" was proposed by Georg von der Gabelentz in his Sprachwissenschaft (1891).
+Louis Hjelmslev proposed typology as a large-scale empirical-analytical endeavor of comparing grammatical features to uncover the essence of language.
 Such a project began from the 1961 conference on language universals at Dobbs Ferry.
-Speakers included Roman Jakobson, Charles F. Hockett, and Joseph Greenberg who proposed forty-five different types of linguistic universals based on his data sets from thirty languages.
-Greenberg's findings were mostly known from the nineteenth-century grammarians, but his systematic presentation of them would serve as a model for modern typology.
+Speakers included Roman Jakobson, Charles F. Hockett, and Joseph Greenberg, who proposed 45 different types of linguistic universals, based on his data sets from 30 languages.
+Greenberg's findings were mostly known from the 19th-century grammarians, but his systematic presentation of them would serve as a model for modern typology.
 Winfred P. Lehmann introduced Greenbergian typological theory to Indo-European studies in the 1970s.

-During the twentieth century, typology based on missionary linguistics became centered around SIL International, which today hosts its catalogue of living languages, Ethnologue, as an online database.
-The Greenbergian or universalist approach is accounted for by the World Atlas of Language Structures, among others.
-Typology is also done within the frameworks of functional grammar including Functional Discourse Grammar, Role and Reference Grammar, and Systemic Functional Linguistics.
-During the early years of the twenty-first century, however, the existence of linguistic universals became questioned by linguists proposing evolutionary typology.
+During the 20th century, typology based on missionary linguistics became centered on SIL International, which today hosts its catalogue of living languages, Ethnologue, as an online database.
+The Greenbergian, or universalist, approach is accounted for by the World Atlas of Language Structures, among others.
+Typology is also done within the frameworks of functional grammar including functional discourse grammar, role and reference grammar, and systemic functional linguistics.
+During the early years of the 21st century, however, the existence of linguistic universals became questioned by linguists proposing evolutionary typology.